Lemp Mansion: William J. Lemp Sr.

 Adam's son William J. Lemp was born in Germany in 1835.
 After completing his education at Saint Louis University, he worked at the Western Brewery until he left the company to form a partnership with another brewer.
 In 1861, he enlisted in the United States Army, and achieved the rank of Orderly Sergeant.
 On December 3, 1861, he married Julia Feickert.
+Their daughter Annie Lemp Konta became a writer.

 On August 23, 1862, Adam Lemp died, and William returned to the Western Brewery as owner and operator.
 In 1864 he began building a larger brewery above the caves where Western had been storing its goods.
 Under William Lemp, the Western Brewery became the largest brewery in St. Louis, and then, the largest outside of New York with a single owner.
 William began to brew and bottle the beer in the same facility to meet growing demand, a practice that was rare at that time.
 Further demonstrating his innovation and business sense, in 1878 he installed the first refrigeration machine in an American brewery, and then extended the idea to refrigerated railway cars, in a successful attempt to be the first beer in the United States with a national reach.
 Soon, Lemp Beer was sold worldwide.

 In 1892, the William J. Lemp Brewing Company was founded from the Western Brewery with William as President, his son William Jr. as Vice-President, and his son Louis as Superintendent.

 William J. "Billy" Lemp, Jr., was born on August 13, 1867.
 Like his father, he went to St. Louis University and then studied the art of brewing.
 However, it was William Sr.'s fourth son, Frederick, born in 1873, whom he hoped to groom to take over the company.

 Unknown to William Sr. and his family, Frederick had significant health problems.
 On December 12, 1901, Frederick died of heart failure due to complication of diseases.
 William Sr. became despondent and slowly declined.
 He was dealt another blow on January 1, 1904, when his best friend Frederick Pabst died.
 On the morning of February 13, 1904, William Lemp died by suicide from a self-inflicted gunshot wound at 10:15 a.m.